 How should a person be viewed who has determined in his heart that he is now anointed and begins to partake of the emblems at the Memorial?
 He should not be judged.
-The matter is between him and Jehovah. " Watchtower 2007 May 1 p.31
+The matter is between him and Jehovah. " Watchtower 2007 May 1 page 30 & page 31

-Yet despite all of the above, the Watchtower still made the claim in 2009 that:
+Yet despite all of the above, Watchtower made the claim in 2009 that:

-It is logical that the number claiming to be anointed would rise once the restriction on new partakers was somewhat lifted.
 Jesus set the example of drinking wine and eating bread as observance of his sacrifice and said for his followers to "Keep doing this in remembrance of me."
-(Luke 22:15-19) Some Witnesses have felt distressed that refusing to partake of the emblems during Jesus memorial is akin to rejection of the Ransom sacrifice.
-Furthermore, the New Testament shows that a follower of Jesus needs to be anointed or born again to enter the kingdom.
+(Luke 22:15-19).
+The New Testament shows that a follower of Jesus needs to be anointed or born again to enter the kingdom.

 John 3:3 - "Unless anyone is born again, he cannot see the kingdom of God."

-Although the Watchtower tries to dismiss such requirement on the basis that most modern day Christians belong to an earthly Great Crowd, this doctrine is based on a shaky foundation that collapses with the minimal examination.
+Although the Watchtower justifies rejecting the emblems by claiming most Jehovah's Witnesses belong to an earthly Great Crowd, this doctrine is based on a shaky foundation that collapses with the minimal examination, and hence it is only logical that the number claiming to be anointed would rise once the restriction on new partakers was somewhat lifted.

 "Today, only a remnant of the 144,000 are on earth."
 Worship the Only True God p.129

-"Since sharing in the bread and wine passed during the Memorial involves all of this, it would obviously be inappropriate for those having an earthly hope to partake.
+"Am I of the anointed who are privileged and duty-bound to partake of the Memorial, or am I a Jonadab, who cannot partake of it?"
+Watchtower 1938 Mar 1 p.75 "Since sharing in the bread and wine passed during the Memorial involves all of this, it would obviously be inappropriate for those having an earthly hope to partake.
 Were they to partake of the emblems, it would signify something that is not true with respect to them.
 Thus, they do not partake, though they do attend the Memorial as respectful observers."
-Watchtower 2006 Feb 15 p.
-24
+Watchtower 2006 Feb 15 p.24

 "So, then, at the celebration of the memorial of Christ's death, only those who make up "the Israel of God" should partake of the emblems of bread and wine.
 This body of spiritual Israelites will number 144,000, who will rule with Christ in his heavenly Kingdom.
 (Revelation 14:1) On the other hand, the vast international company of "other sheep," who do not partake, will enjoy everlasting life on the Paradise earth, receiving the benefits of the Kingdom rule."
 Watchtower 1983 Mar 15 p.9